loelschlaeger/optimizeR/README.md

 names(results) <- c("stats::nlm", "stats::optim", "pracma::nelder_mead")
 ```

-In the optimization results, `value` and `parameter` consistently denote
+In the optimization output, `value` and `parameter` consistently denote
-the optimal function values and the optimal parameters, while
+the optimal function values and the optimal parameters, while additional
 optimizer-specific outputs are preserved.
 The optimization time in
 seconds, `seconds`, and the initial parameter vector, `initial`, are
 added: